-A newsletter about mysterious women’s diseases, work culture, mothering, money and power
+Inner Workings is a newsletter about mysterious women’s diseases, work culture, mothering, money and power.

 In my life, these topics have proven to be intimately interconnected, and I find myself circling round and round the same questions: did my ambitious career choices impact my ill health?
 Why do so many women around me have weird undiagnosed skin things and fatigue?
 Have I really escaped the desire for power?
 Is that possible?
 Can one be a powerful mother?
 What does it look like for a neurodivergent person to be powerful?
 My favorite questions are unanswerable, lifelong.